-Dowload and view Council's adoption of Valuation & Declaration of Rates & Charges
+Dowload and view Council's adoption of the 2020/2021 valuations and rates

 All land within a Council area, except for land specifically exempt (eg Crown land, Council occupied land) is rateable.
 The Barossa Council has decided to continue to use capital value as the basis for valuing land within the Council area.
 The Council considers that this method of valuing land provides the fairest method of distributing the rate burden across all ratepayers on the following basis: